From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Preliminaries

 By using the T-FoT, what is estimated now is the trajectory parameters $\mathbf{C}$.
-This formulation is naturally appealing to an important type of targets with smooth motion patterns such as aircraft, train, cruise ship, etc. The trajectory as given by \eqref{eq:ft_Ft} may still be smooth even the target maneuvers \cite{Li19stf}. {On the smoothness of the trajectory, we have the following definition: the T-FoT is twice continuously differentiable and is said to be $\beta$-smooth in a time-window $[k',k]$ if $\forall k'\leq t\leq k$,
+This formulation is naturally appealing to an important type of targets with smooth motion patterns such as aircraft, train, cruise ship, etc. The trajectory as given by \eqref{eq:ft_Ft} may still be smooth even the target maneuvers \citep{Li19stf}. \SPrevisNew{A smooth trajectory basically indicates a small process noise in the classic Markov motion model.
+More formally, we have the following definition on the smoothness of a curve function}: {the T-FoT is twice continuously differentiable and is said to be $\beta$-smooth in a time-window $[k',k]$ if $\forall k'\leq t\leq k$,

 where $\|\cdot \|_\text{s}$ denotes the spectral norm (i.e. the largest singular value in different dimensions).}

 {The constraint \eqref{eq:def_smoothness} upper bounds the acceleration of the target by $\beta$.
 In the case we consider, $\beta$ is relatively insignificant as compared with the uncertainty of measurements.}